Frequently Asked Questions

 - Information on each participating device, including a unique identification number, device type, utility service account number (for example, service agreement ID) or service account address or both, UDC, and connected load estimate.
 The connected load estimate shall be entered as 2.5 kW for smart thermostats without direct load measurement or the estimated maximum instantaneous power draw of the device otherwise.

-- Indication that each participant device was not enrolled in a resource adequacy program in the 2024 or 2025 calendar years.
+- Attestation that the DSGS provider has no knowledge or awareness that each participant device was enrolled in a resource adequacy program in the 2024 – 2026 calendar years.

 Option 2 Dispatch Reports